finbourne/lusid-sdk-java-preview/sdk/docs/InstrumentsApi.md

     String identifierType = "identifierType_example"; // String | The unique identifier type to search, for example 'Figi'.
     String identifier = "identifier_example"; // String | An <i>identifierType</i> value to use to identify the instrument, for example 'BBG000BLNNV0'.
     List<String> requestBody = ["Instrument/scope/market-sector","Instrument/scope/tenor"]; // List<String> | A list of property keys from the 'Instruments' domain whose properties to delete.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to delete time-variant properties from.
-The property must exist at the specified 'effectiveAt' datetime.
-If the 'effectiveAt' is not provided or is              before the time-variant property exists then a failure is returned.
+    String effectiveAt = "effectiveAt_example"; // String | The effective date to delete time-variant properties from.
 Do not specify this parameter              if any of the properties to delete are perpetual. try {
       DeleteInstrumentPropertiesResponse result = apiInstance.deleteInstrumentProperties(identifierType, identifier, requestBody, effectiveAt);
       System.out.println(result);